-When editing the My ChurchSuite Invitation preset, be sure to leave the ::my_registration_link:: merge field in the body content of the email - without this, the system won't be able to embed the unique access link for each recipient being invited.
+When editing the My ChurchSuite Invitation preset be sure to leave the ::my_registration_link:: merge field in the body content of the email - without this the system will not be able to embed the unique 'access link' for each recipient being invited.
 The ::contact_details:: merge field is optional.

 Note: Invitations can be sent in one of the two ways outlined in this article.
-Attempting to send the My ChurchSuite Invitation preset by any other method will result in the email not containing a valid registration link.
+Attempting to send the My ChurchSuite Invitation preset by any other method will result in the email not containing a valid registration link for the recipient.

-To send a My ChurchSuite invitation email, contacts must have a tick against Allow My ChurchSuite login so that it shows in green on their contact record.
+To send a My ChurchSuite invitation email contacts must have Allow My ChurchSuite login enabled so that it shows in green on their contact record.

 Sending an individual invitation

 Shared email addresses

-Note that the My ChurchSuite invitation email can only be used once - once the link has been used and a password created, the invitation email cannot be reused and can be safely deleted.
+Each My ChurchSuite invitation email can only be used once - once the link has been used to register and set up a password the invitation ceases to be usable and can be safely deleted.
 Members may find it helpful to 'bookmark' the My ChurchSuite login page in their browser - login.churchsuite.com

 Sending a group invitation